probot/probot/docs/deployment.md

    ```
    Replace the two `<...>` placeholders with the values from your app.
 The `.env` file cannot be accessed or seen by others.
 4. Press the `New File` button and enter `.data/private-key.pem`.
 Paste the content of your GitHub App’s `private-key.pem` in there and save it.
 Files in the `.data` folder cannot be seen or accessed by others, so your private key is safe.
 5. That’s it, your app should have already started :thumbsup: Press on the `Show` button on top and paste the URL as the value of `Webhook URL`.
+Ensure that you remove `/probot` from the end of the `Webhook URL` that was just pasted.

 Enjoy!